Back to courses

 David W. Bates, MD, MSc

-Director, Center for Artificial Intelligence and Bioinformatics in the Learning Healthcare System (CAIBILS), Mass General Brigham
+Director, Center for AI and Biomedical Informatics in a Learning Health System (CAIBILS), Mass General Brigham

 Professor of Medicine, Harvard Medical School